bhauman/leaves-client/README.md

 To get started clone or download this repository and copy the `leaves.js` or `leaves-min.js` from the `public/leaves-compressed/` directory to your web project.
+You will also need to copy the `public/js/vendor/cookies.js` file as well. [see cookies here](//github.com/ScottHamper/Cookies)

 Then link to it in the head of your HTML document or template: